-All Juno nodes have access to the Solisi Isilon file systems.
-CentOS 7 nodes also have access to the "new" /juno GPFS storage.
+All Juno nodes also have access to the Solisi Isilon file systems.

 Configuration change log